Colourful ANd Creative drawings done by children have inspired syncrude employees to think of safety in new ways.

 The children’s contest also inspired other teams.
 Jose Alvarado, Area Leader, Hydrogen/Environmental Maintenance, believes that people like Myra play an important part in motivating others to also do their part.

 “We don’t need to look far for safety inspiration at Syncrude.
-Myra and others challenge us to think about the importance of safety.
-It’s not just about understanding how to execute tasks safely, but it’s about understanding why we need to.”
+Myra and others challenge us to think about the importance of safety.”

 Myra also demonstrates safety in a number of other ways; from volunteering as a fire warden, to participating in the United Way fundraiser to provide tuques, gloves and scarves so the less fortunate can be safe from winter elements.
 Recently, she also sought medical advice before signing up for an upcoming half marathon to ensure she was ready to race.